KomodoPlatform/komodo-wallet-desktop/README.md

 - :speech_balloon: [AtomicDex Discord](https://discord.gg/tvp96Gf)
 - :hammer_and_wrench: [AtomicDex Development Boards](https://github.com/KomodoPlatform/atomicDEX-Desktop/projects)

-## What is AtomicDEX ?
+## What is AtomicDEX?

 AtomicDEX is a secure wallet and non-custodial decentralized exchange rolled into one application.
 Store your coins, trade peer-to-peer with minimal fees and never give up control over your digital assets.

-## On which platforms can I use AtomicDex Desktop ?
+## On which platforms can I use AtomicDex Desktop?

 AtomicDex Desktop has been tested on the following platforms :